tedthedragon/Teds-Larger-Lootpools/README.md

 # Teds Larger Lootpools
 A loot pool addon for Hideous Destructor and Ugly as Sin to add various items to Ugly as Sin's looting feature.

+# MIGRATED TO https://github.com/Gay-Snake-Squad/Teds-Larger-Lootpools THIS REPO WILL GET NO CHANGES.

 ### Requirements:

 - Hideous Destructor: https://codeberg.org/mc776/HideousDestructor